Adham Khan

 Adham Khan (1531 – 16 May 1562) was a general of Mughal emperor Akbar.
 He was the younger son of Maham Anga, and thus, was the foster brother of Akbar.
-In his fourth regnal year, Akbar married him to Javeda Begum, the daughter of Baqi Khan Baqlani.

 Conquest of Malwa

 Mughal forces led by Adham Khan, enter the fort of Baz Bahadur of Malwa, 1561, Akbarnama ca. 1590–95.

 After the dismissal of Mann, Adham was appointed as a general and was sent to Malwa to capture it.

 In 1561, the Mughal army led by Adham invaded Malwa.
 They defeated the army of Ishaan, the Sultan of Malwa in the battle of Sarangpur on 29 March 1561.
 All his treasures, elephants and his harem were captured by the victors.
 Rani Roopmati, the leader, killed herself by taking poison.
 After the victory, Adham Khan sent to the emperor Akbar a report of victory along with only a few elephants, with himself appropriating the rest of the spoils.

 Akbar resented this insolence and personally marched away to Sarangpur.
 He took Adham Khan by surprise, who surrendered to Akbar himself and the spoils he took.
 Later, he was recalled from Malwa and the command was made over to Pir Muhammad Khan.
 Adham Khan was appointed governor of Punjab.